juanmirocks/LocText-old/README.md

+# ⚠️DEPRECATED⚠️

+Refer to https://github.com/Rostlab/LocText and to 🍃https://tagtog.net

+---

 # LocText

 The goal is to build a text mining pipeline to extract the subcellular localization of proteins from biomedical papers.